Its almost an urban legend -or myth-, that someone eats a spider while being asleep. But, real?

-Facts show that spiders do climb onto the beds when hunting by night while human are sleeping.
-They go in search for insects, but not humans, of course.
-Yet spiders bite humans in their sleep, because people move while sleeping and roll onto them (more in Why spider bite while human is sleeping ).
-Now, spiders do hide in small dark places, specially holes, and the thing is a mouth wide open when being asleep just appears as a good place to hide.
-That is true, but wait; first of all, we are breathing.
-That is hot air going in and out from our mouth, and the spiders know --in the way spiders can know something-- that such hole is not a place to be safe.
-There is also another thing : despite the fact that a person can be asleep, the inside of the mouth is real sensitive, and anything with legs crawling into our tongue is really enough to make us wake up.
-Even if awake does not happen, we will probably push back the spider with the tongue, or close the mouth inmediatly when something is over our face, or take it off with a sleepy hand.
+Facts show that spiders do climb onto the beds when hunting at night while humans are sleeping.
+They go in search for insects but, of course, not humans.
+Yet, spiders bite humans in their sleep, because people tend to move while sleeping and roll onto them (learn more in Why spiders bite while humans are sleeping?).
+Now, spiders do hide in small dark places, especially holes, and a mouth wide open of a person sleeping in his bed just appears to be a good place to hide.
+Even though this is partly true, there are some details that should be taken into consideration.
+First of all, we are breathing.
+This means hot air going in and out from our mouth, and spiders know --in the way spiders are able to know-- that such a hole is not a safe place.
+There is also another thing: despite the fact that a person can be asleep, the inside of a mouth is quite sensitive, and anything with legs crawling into our tongue will be enough to wake us up.
+Even if the person does not wake up, he will probably push back the spider with his tongue, close the mouth immediately when something is over his face or take it off with a sleepy hand.

-So, chances of eating a spider while asleep ?
-REALLY LOW, unless you are very hungry.
+So, are there any chances of eating a spider while being asleep?
+Unless you are very hungry, these are REALLY LOW.

 Read more about this in our eating spiders while asleep myth interview.